Loading...

 WP Rocket vs. Breeze on Cloudways

 Cloudways ships a free caching plugin called Breeze.
-For most standard WordPress sites, Breeze combined with the Cloudways Varnish cache and optional Redis object cache handles caching well enough without an additional paid tool.
+It is built specifically for the Cloudways stack and integrates cleanly with server-level Varnish caching.
+For most standard WordPress sites, Breeze combined with Varnish and optional Redis object caching handles page delivery well enough without paying for an additional tool.
+If your site is a basic blog or brochure site, Breeze is a reasonable starting point.

 • Better CSS and JS minification with more granular exclusion controls